-Since the pandemic began, the Occupational Safety and Health Administration (OSHA) reports that it has received over 10,000 complaints from workers concerned about a lock of protections against the coronavirus in the workplace, with more submitted almost every day.
+Since the pandemic began, the Occupational Safety and Health Administration (OSHA) reports that it has received over 10,000 complaints from workers concerned about a lack of protections against the coronavirus in the workplace, with more submitted almost every day.

 OSHA has, for the most part, tried to hold out on issuing companies COVID-related penalties and fines during this unprecedented time.
 In mid-April, the agency issued a statement saying it would take employers ‘good faith efforts’ to protect workers into consideration when deciding whether or not to issue citations— but it’s starting to look like the days of lax enforcement might be coming to an end.

 Over the past few months, the number of COVID-related investigations, citations, and fines issued for failure to implement health and safety workplace guidelines has started to increase.
 It’s important to note that each state’s standards will vary, but the Michigan Occupational Safety and Health Administration (MIOSHA) cited 19 different businesses alone last month, while Oregon conducted more than 5,000 on-site spot check inspections by early August.
 These may not seem like huge numbers right now, but other states are also starting to work through their backlog of COVID-related complaints filed by employees (most states have received thousands since the beginning of the pandemic), so numbers around the country may even continue to increase through the end of the year.

 So what exactly are OSHA’s guidelines regarding COVID in the workplace, and how do you know if your business’s operating procedures might be non-compliant?
 While we all try our best to get back to business as usual, what steps need to be taken by employers to help ensure that employees are safe and protected at work?
 We’ve put together a safety guide to help: